gonzalo-munillag/Cloud_Development_Portfolio/Monolith_to_Microservices_at_Scale/Automation_Kubernetes_Production.md

 One strategy is to utilize the master branch for when your code is in a ready state.
 Use a separate branch while your code is still in active development and before it’s ready to be built into a Docker image.
 This provides flexibility in how we configure our build process: we can have different branches that Travis won’t automatically build and can have different environment variables configured for different branches.

+Docker is more-or-less the defacto standard for containers.
+Build tools, on the other hand, aren’t as standardized.
+Travis is one of many CI/CD tools that are popular.
+Other ones include Jenkins, CircleCI, AWS CodeBuild.
+You may choose one depending on your business needs.

+    Jenkins - most flexible but more overhead of setup CircleCI - alternative to Travis CI with many competing features AWS CodeBuild - integrates easily with other AWS tools

 # Kubernetes